kiermasp/home_assistant_kincony/README.md

 1. In Home Assistant, go to Configuration > Integrations
 2. Click the "+ Add Integration" button
-3. Search for "Kincony KC868"
+3. Search for "KinCony KC868"
 4. Enter the following information:
-   - Device Type: The type of your Kincony device (e.g., "KC868_A64")
+   - Device Type: The type of your KinCony device (e.g., "KC868_A64")
    - Device ID: The unique ID of your device (e.g., "D4D4DAE11EA4")

 ## MQTT Topics